-In an effort to help underserved entrepreneurs and small business owners gain access to much-needed capital, Spaceworks joins forces with Kiva and the City of Tacoma to address disparities faced by BIPOC and women of color entrepreneurs by offering 0% interest microloans to Tacoma small business owners.
+In an effort to help underserved entrepreneurs and small business owners gain access to much-needed capital, Spaceworks and the Chamber partnered with Kiva to offer 0% interest microloans to small business owners in Pierce County.
 These crowdfunded loans fill a critical lending gap for businesses that are too young, too small, or too innovative to receive loans from traditional lenders.
-Loans range from $1,000 to $15,000 with terms of 1-5years to pay them back.
+Loans range from $1,000 to $15,000 with terms of 1-5 years to pay them back.
 The process requires no credit score, collateral pledges, or U.S. citizenship documentation.

 Kiva is an international nonprofit, founded in 2005 and based in San Francisco, with a mission to connect people through lending to alleviate poverty.
 Kiva celebrates and supports people looking to create a better future for themselves, their families, and their communities.